summerolmstead/summerolmstead.github.io/README.md

-This is a personal passion project I decided to make mainly for another form to be my own personal resume made from my own code from scratch.
+This is a personal passion project which I decided to make mainly to be another form of my own personal resume.
 I hope you enjoy browsing! :)